benmvp/slides/2017/oscon/react-properly.md

 - Historically we've just been a ticketing platform, but moving to being an events destination
 - Previously I was on the Frontend Platform team and where we transitioning Eventbrite from Backbone to React
 - Didn’t want to introduce immediate tech debt from people ramping up
+- Typically the first code you write when you learn something new is pretty poor
-- Reviewed dozens of coding exercises written in React which showed how poorly code can be written in a hurry :)
+- Mine was and lots of coding exercises written in React I reviewed were too
-- Instituted from the beginning React best practices (which we modified over time)
+- Instituted React best practices from the beginning (which we modified over time)
 - Best practices helped level up our team in React
 - Target audience: those who have done a little bit of React dev